Diethood » Recipes » Dinner Recipes » Garlicky and Cheesy Cauliflower Broccoli Bake

 Garlicky and Cheesy Cauliflower Broccoli Bake

-Why You Will Love This Recipe
+Why We Love This Cauliflower Broccoli Recipe

 Cauliflower and Broccoli Bake in a baking dish.

-How To Make Cheesy Cauliflower Bake
+How To Make Cauliflower Broccoli Bake

-• We’ll quickly steam our cauliflower and broccoli, then sauté them with some onion and garlic tossed in delicious garlic-flavored olive oil.
+1. Cook the Veggies: We’ll quickly steam our cauliflower and broccoli, then sauté them with some onion and garlic tossed in delicious garlic-flavored olive oil.

-• One pro tip: Keep your flame low while making the sauce.
+3. Pro Tip: Keep your flame low while making the sauce.
 High heat makes the sauce grainy, especially with reduced-fat cheeses.
 Nobody wants grainy cheese sauce, am I right?

-• Next, we’ll marry our sautéed veggies and glorious cheese sauce, then slide it into the oven.
+4. Combine and Bake: Next, we’ll marry our sautéed veggies and glorious cheese sauce, then slide it into the oven.
 Around 20 minutes later, you’ll be face-to-face with a hot, bubbly, and insanely delicious cheesy cauliflower bake.

-Tips & Variations
+Recipe Tips And Variations

 • Cheese Sauce: Remember to keep the heat low when you’re making the cheese sauce to avoid a grainy texture.
 Stir continuously for a smooth, creamy sauce.